almartin82/tnschooldata/README.md

 4. **Virtual Schools**: Included in district totals
 5. **Pre-2011 Demographics**: Asian and Pacific Islander were combined
 6. **Pre-2011 Multiracial**: Two or more races category not available
+7. **Historical Era (1999-2011)**: Only district-level enrollment by grade is available (no school-level data, no demographics)
+8. **Year 2000 Data**: The 1999-00 school year ASR file may experience download issues on some networks

 ## Tennessee ID System